This Christmas Puppy Chow is the perfect snack for the holiday season—festive and fun, and brimming with crunchy chocolate-peanut butter goodness!

 To avoid soggy muddy buddies, work quickly after you have added in the butter/chocolate/peanut butter mixture.
 You want to stir carefully, but not so slowly that the chocolate mixture sinks in to the cereal, causing it to get soggy.

-Love making holiday-themed desserts?
-Try replacing the mini eggs in my Easter Rice Krispie Treats with chilled red and green M&Ms. Now you've got Christmas Rice Krispy Treats!
+Love making festive recipes for cookie exchanges or your holiday party?
+Try this equally delightful maple syrup-sweetened Christmas snack mix packed with nuts, cereal, and M&Ms. Or, try replacing the mini eggs in my Easter Rice Krispie Treats with chilled red and green M&Ms. Now you've got Christmas Rice Krispy Treats!

 Other Holiday Desserts